wvbe/ask-nicely/README.md

   determine if the execution chain should stop for a certain combination of options (by returning `false`).

 ## Release notes
+- develop
+    - Adding `Command#setController(controller)`
+    - Declaring properties on Request in constructor so you don't avoid having to null-check
 - v1.0
     - Using ECMAScript 6
     - `Option`, `Parameter` and related classes increase configurability a thousandfold